yunshengtian/AutoOED/README.md

 ## Getting Started

 ```
-python run.py
+python run_server.py
 ```

-This command will run MOBO optimization using configurations specified from GUI interaction, with interactive tkinter-based GUI and SQLite database for data storage.
+This command will run server program of MOBO optimization.